Why Letting Go is Hard and How to Let Go

 Thought adjustment

 Understand that every second in our life has been recorded in eternity.
 Once we have loved or been loved, that love is never really lost.
 That energy remains in the universe.
-So the past is never really past – it’s still in the present somewhere – just that you are not in that somewhere now, you are in another place experiencing another reality which you call the present.
+So the past is never really past – it is always a part of the world and a part of you.

 This acceptance brings a calmness because we can rest in the assurance that the ‘past’ is there for us anytime we want it.
 We can draw on our memories with pleasure instead of pain.
-Because the past is not gone but all around us, we realise with relief that there is really nothing to let go of.
+Because the past is not gone but within us, even if the person we shared it with is elsewhere.

 B. Letting go of the future